wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

 > lawns.
 Many do not own large lawn mowing companies, they don’t do this
 > full-time, they mow evenings and weekends to help make ends meet.

-#### Work Futures Contracts
+#### Contracts for Future Work

 LawnMowingOnline.com reduces search costs thanks to technology, which provides a trusted escrow for the consumer, and brokers the transaction.
 The consumer demand is packaged into an attractive pre-paid request for service, complete with location details, yard sizes, and pre-determined pricing.
-This request for service is then presented to prospective workers as a fungible work "futures contract".
+This request for service is then presented to prospective workers as an itemized future work contract.
 They make money by taking a $1 flat fee.
 From the website:

 > *Do I have to pay any fees?*
 >